IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 When working with Docker in the context of Minishift, follow the instructions above and make sure you get the Dataverse Docker images running in Minishift before you start messing with them.

 As of this writing, the Dataverse Docker images we publish under https://hub.docker.com/u/iqss/ are highly experimental.
-They're tagged with branch names like ``kick-the-tires`` rather than release numbers.
+They were originally tagged with branch names like ``kick-the-tires`` and as of this writing the ``latest`` tag should be considered highly experimental and not for production use.
+See https://github.com/IQSS/dataverse/issues/4040 for the latest status and please reach out if you'd like to help!

 Change to the docker directory: